Paul Connors

 Paul Connors is a Canadian politician from the Liberal Party of Canada.
 He was elected Member of Parliament for Avalon in the 2025 Canadian federal election.

 Previously, Connors was the executive director for the Newfoundland and Labrador Federation of Agriculture for fourteen years.
 Connors previously served as the executive assistant to Ken McDonald before running.
+He served on the Town Council of Conception Bay South from 2013 to 2017 and from 2021 to 2025.

+At the time of the 2025 Canadian federal election, he lived in Conception Bay South.